 The first Industrial Managed Secure Switch!
-Protect your LAN from Eavesdropping and impersonation with 802.1AE MACsec.
-No additional latency and up to 99% Gigabit Throughput guarantee ()
+Protect your LAN from Eavesdropping and impesronation through 802.1AE MACsec.
+With no additional latency and 100% Gigabit Throughput guarantee, dedicated modules can provide you the internal ultimate security solution

 EHG7504/ EHG7508/ EHG7604/ EHG7608